 How are contracts enforced?

-The most common method used to resolve business contract disputes and enforce contracts (if informal resolution methods fail) is through lawsuits and the court system.
-If the amount at issue is below a certain dollar figure (usually $3,000 to $7,500 depending on the state), the parties may be able to use "small claims" court to resolve the issue.
+Lawsuits are the most common way to enforce a business contract.
+If the amount is below a certain dollar figure, the parties may be able to use "small claims" court to resolve the issue.

-But formal lawsuits are not the only option.
+Lawsuits are not the only option.
 The parties also may agree to have a mediator review a contract dispute.
 The parties are not bound by a mediator's decision but may be convinced to avoid a costly court battle by how the mediator rules.
-The parties can also agree to binding arbitration of a contract dispute, whereby a neutral party listens to the arguments from both sides and issues a binding decision.
+The parties can also agree to binding arbitration of a contract dispute.
+In binding arbitration, a neutral party listens to the arguments from both sides and issues a binding decision.

-When attempting to enforce a contract, an individual or business should always consider the effect any dispute will have on any long-term business relationship between the parties involved.
+When attempting to enforce a contract, an individual or business should always consider the effect any dispute will have on any long-term business relationship between the parties.

 Get Legal Help Understanding Contracts Basics

 Contracts are an important part of running a business, so you'll want to make sure the contracts you draft are legally enforceable.
-The best way to do this is to consult with a contracts attorney whenever you need to draft or enter into a contract for your business.
+The best way to do this is to consult with a business contracts attorney whenever you need to draft or enter into a contract for your small business.
+A small business contracts attorney can give you valuable legal advice.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help